arianakadriu/twocents-challenge/README.md

   Clicking on a user’s net worth pill navigates to a `/users/[id]` route, showing their recent posts.
 User data is fetched from:
   `call("/v1/users/get", { user_uuid: uuid })`.

+- **Poll Results**
+  Fetched poll results for each post:
+  - To see which posts have polls inside, I have added a polls icon in each card, next to the age, gender, location icons.
+Keep in mind that only posts with filter "New Today" have polls.
+  - Displayed the results with animated bars that transition from 0% → final percentage upon component mount.

+- **Filtering**
+  Added filtering for posts in the navbar.
+The options are:
+  - New Today
+  - Top Today
+  - Top All Time

 - **Error Handling**
   Unsupported or missing post types (e.g., polls, undefined formats) don’t break the app.
 Fallback messaging and default behaviors are included where needed.

----

-## Incomplete Features

-- **Poll Results**
-  I was unable to complete poll rendering and animation in time.
-  Specifically:
-  - Fetching results from:
-    `call("/v1/polls/get", { post_uuid: postUUID })`
-  - Displaying the results with animated bars that transition from 0% → final percentage upon component mount.

 ---